 - Thor gets his own back by summoning his hammer (disguised as an umbrella) from another room.
-We hear several crashes off-screen as the hammer probably destroys Strange's home.
+We hear several crashes off-screen as the hammer presumably punches multiple holes through Strange's home in its flight back to Thor's hand.
 Strange's eye roll when he works out what's causing the crashes is epic.Thor: ...Ssssssssorry.

 - Thor's "umbrella" is covered in glass shards and Strange is looking mournfully at them when Thor brushes them off.

-- He first uses his Sling Ring to drop Loki through a sidewalk and leaves behind a cryptic calling card for Thor.
+- He first uses his Sling Ring to drop Loki, who lets out a startled yelp, through the sidewalk and leaves behind a cryptic calling card for Thor.

 - Thor and Loki gain Hela's enmity almost immediately:Thor: You must be Hela.
 I'm Thor, son of Odin.